FAQs + Care

 Q: I lost one earring.
 Do you sell half-pairs?

-A: Yes, if it is not a retired design.
+A: Yes, if it is not an archived design.
 Our earrings are handmade and do vary from pair to pair.
 We spend time matching pairs so that the two earrings have the same overall shape, matching stones and the slider stops at the same point, etc. If you email a picture of your one earring we can try our best to match!
 The replacement cost is 50% of retail.
 Please use code "lostearring" when checking out.
 Unfortunately this discount cannot be combined with other discounts.

 Q: Do you do custom work?

 A: YES!
 We love custom projects.
 Especially custom engagement rings.
 Think sapphires and Puzzle Rings!
+Custom projects must be planned a few months in advance.

 Q: How do I clean my jewelry?